-ISA is in regular communication with our host university partners abroad as we assess Spring 2021 programs and, at this time, these programs are continuing as scheduled.
+ISA is in regular communication with our host university partners abroad as we assess Spring 2021 programs and, unless otherwise advised, these programs are continuing as scheduled.
 Some factors we are tracking in our evaluations are the status of travel restrictions abroad, country entry requirements, and the current levels of COVID-19 transmission in program locations.

 We will continue to monitor the fast-moving developments related to COVID-19 and provide significant updates to students, their parents, and our U.S. partner institutions as we look forward to hosting students in the near future.

 How is ISA making decisions about when and where to support study or experiential learning programs abroad in the near future?

 Our Health & Safety team has been actively monitoring the impact that COVID-19 is having on the countries and communities where we operate programs.
 In all of our Spring program locations, we have local staff and trusted partners who provide additional information for consideration by our Health & Safety Team.
 Our “Back-to-Travel” task force is meeting regularly to evaluate changes that might be necessary and prudent for every aspect of our programs in this environment, including adjustments that allow for us to continue to deliver culturally-rich programs with an added focus on hygiene and social distancing.
 Location-specific guidance paired with more general recommendations for travel, socializing, living, and education environments in the new world is helping us define guidelines that we can follow to help make our future programs as safe as possible.

 What are some of the factors ISA is considering when looking to Spring 2021 programs?